 For those drawn to the allure of trekking, Its slopes offer a variety of trails that beckon adventure seekers to ascend to its summit.
 Among these paths, the Sarpadari Trail reigns as a favourite.
 Winding across a distance of 4 kilometres (2.5 miles), this trail rewards trekkers with a journey lasting around 2 hours.

 Located in the charming Dasarahalli area of Chikmagalur, this museum was established in 2003 under the auspices of the Coffee Board of India.
-Housed within a historic building that once served as a coffee warehouse, the museum boasts a remarkable collection of over 1000 artefacts, all dedicated to the world of coffee.
+It boasts a remarkable collection of over 1000 artefacts, all dedicated to the world of coffee, making it a must-visit addition to your Chikmagalur trip plan for 3 days.
 The Coffee Museum is divided into four main sections:

 1. The History of Coffee